Matt Vierling Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Bowlan gets the call to start for the Royals, his first this season.
+- Bowlan will take the mound to start for the Royals, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.